Before and after photos

 Facial mole removal results

-Mole by eye removed with minimal scar results
+Mole by eye removed by radiosurgery

 London mole removal